 When I opened the door to a braid-wearing teenage girl donning heavy makeup, a dirty mini skirt, and scuffed up high heels–one of them broken–my first words were, “Sorry, no customers at this house.”

 Stepping aside, I invited her in and listened as she talked, my suspicions about her abusive childhood confirmed.
-I fed her and gave her some clothes to change into.
-Taking the tips I'd made that day from my purse, I called a cab, took her to the bus station, and put her on a bus to Raleigh to go and live with her aunt.
-Arriving back home, I sat on the sofa, closed my eyes and cried.
-Nothing I'd ever done in my life left me feeling as much peace as that one act had.
+I fed her a meal, invited her to use my shower, and gave her some clean clothes to change into.
+Taking the tips that I'd made that day from my purse, I called a cab, took her to the bus station, and put her on a bus to Raleigh to go and live with her aunt.
+When I got back home, I sat on the sofa, closed my eyes and cried.
+Nothing I had ever done in my life left me feeling as much peace as that one act had.

 Even now, I still struggle with doubts.
-I've listened to several motivational talks on learning to forgive oneself, letting go of past mistakes and moving on, but the messages never seem to stick, and in my heart I continue to feel too unworthy to deserve more in life.
+I've listened to several motivational talks on learning to forgive oneself, letting go of past mistakes and moving on, but the messages never seem to stick, and in my heart that I continue to feel too unworthy to deserve more in life.
 We reap what we sow, as they say.
-I haven't sown enough good.
+Apparently, I haven't sowed enough good.

 Opening my purse, I pull out a letter that came in the mail three weeks ago.
-It is from an older woman I met a couple of months ago when she was visiting from Salt Lake City.
+It is from an older woman named Jessica who lives in Salt Lake City, Utah.

 I met Jessica Kelly at a motivational conference for women that was held downtown.
 We sat next to each other and were instantly taken with one another.
 At the close of the conference, Jessica told me she wanted to get to know me better.
 Reflex prompted me to ask why–there had to be a hidden reason, of course–but I bit my tongue.